pazu1/OpenGymLog/README.md

 # OpenGymLog
 Simple gym log app for keeping track of training.
-Work in progress.

 Features:
 - Simple way to keep track of training